|Name and website of the university||Universidade Estadual de Campinas – Unicamp

-Students must be nominated by their home institution to the appropriate Assistant by email and online at https://bit.ly/31ycjbX student plans to extend their stay, they need to be nominated again.
+Students must be nominated by their home institution to the appropriate Assistant by email and online at https://bit.ly/2rN83rJ by the end of the application period.
+If a student plans to extend their stay, they need to be nominated again.

 Besides being nominated, students must also apply online at DAC websiteduring the application period.
 If a student plans to extend their stay, they need to be nominated and apply again.

 To apply to our Medical school, please refer to FCM website